top of page

 What do you do on Kol Ami?

-Committees include: Shabbat and culture, Army preparation, Tiyulim (trips), PR, recruitment, community service, education and management.
+Committees include Shabbat and culture, Army preparation, Tiyulim (trips), PR, recruitment, community service, education, and management.

-Community Service: In each branch there are between one to two days of volunteering every week.
-Placements have included teaching English, mentoring, agricultural work, retirement homes, kindergartens and visiting hospitals.There are different options in each branch.
+Community Service: In each branch, there are between one to two volunteering days every week.
+Placements have included teaching English, mentoring, agricultural work, retirement homes, kindergartens, and visiting hospitals.

 Where do Participants Come From?